Prospective Visitors & Students

 Food: Three meals are offered each day to guests.
 Hot water is available in a thermos in each room.
 The food is mainly Tibetan with occasional Chinese and Western meals and always vegetarian.
 There are always vegan and gluten-free options.
 And meals with meat can be purchased in the village.

-Classes: 2020 is the inaugural year of Garchen Institute Tibet.
-While not all courses are being offered all summer long, we will be working towards having Tibetan, Chinese, yoga and meditation classes running each weekday day between May 15 and September 1.
+Classes: During our inaugural year of Garchen Institute Tibet, and due to the Pandemic all courses are being offered all summer long, we will be working towards having Tibetan, Chinese, yoga and meditation classes running each weekday day between May 15 and September 1.
 If you are coming for a day visit you are welcome to check out the classes for a small suggested donation.
 Overnight guests are welcome to join the yoga and meditation classes free of charge.
 Enrollment in Courses such as language courses and special programs should be done online in advance.

 WHAT SHOULD I BRING?

 Please pack as light as possible.
 It is suggested that you bring sun protection for the intense sun, as well as general travel medications, including some remedies for the high altitude.
 We suggest not packing more than a 40L backpack.